You Can Now Live Permanently on a Cruise Ship

 The ship is fully wired with everything a home office would need, but you get your meals and drinks made for you and you get to see the world as part of your everyday life.
 The impressive 644-foot luxury ship explores every corner of the globe.
 Residents experience different cultures and beautiful destinations, all from the comfort of their own home.

-When The World rocked up to Dublin last August, residents were stuffed full with a gala dinner at Dublin’s Mansion House.
+When The World rocked up to Dublin in 2015, residents were stuffed full with a gala dinner at Dublin’s Mansion House.
 These people know how to live.
 Before arriving in Dublin, the residents were fresh from visiting other exotic places, like Saint- Malo, La Rochelle, Bilbao, Porto, Valencia, Tunis, Kerkyra, Trieste and Venice.
 Which is nice work if you can get it.